theNewDynamic/aba-icc/_cases-events/al-faqi-al-mahdi-events-ahmad-al-faqi-al-mahdi.md

 ---

-Pre-Trial Chamber I issued a sealed arrest warrant for Al Faqi on September 18, 2009, which was unsealed on September 28, 2009.
-Al Faqi was surrendered to the ICC on September 26, 2015.
+Pre-Trial Chamber I issued a sealed arrest warrant for Al Mahdi on September 18, 2009, which was unsealed on September 28, 2009.
+Al Mahdi was surrendered to the ICC by Niger authorities on September 26, 2015.
 Charges against him were confirmed on March 24, 2016.